LukasFT/misophonia/README.md

 # misophonia-dataset

-The first large-scale, open-access binaural dataset confirmed to trigger people with misophonia
+The first large-scale, open-access binaural dataset for misphonia trigger selective Active Noise Cancellation.
+This repo contains the pipeline used to generate on-the-fly, binaural misophonia mixtures, as well as the ```canonical v-1 dataset``` of 30k samples.
+Reproduction of our work, or use of the pipeline for original endeavors is described below.
+The pipeline includes source data from FSD50K, ESC-50, and FOAMS datasets.
+Additional source data can be introduced by creating a class that abides by the `SourceData` interface in `misophonia_dataset/interface.py`.

+Authors: Lukas Frimer Thorlander, Tonio Ermakoff.

 ## Getting Started